 Admission Qualifications - Academic and Technical Standards

-All students must meet both our academic standards and our technical standards in order to matriculate, progress through, and graduate from the School of Massage Therapy.
+All students must meet both our academic standards and our technical standards in order to be admitted, progress through, and graduate from the Massage Therapy program.

-Academic standards refer to acceptable demonstrations of competency in various disciplines, before matriculation and after, as judged by faculty members, examinations, and other measurements of performance.
+Academic standards refer to acceptable demonstrations of competency in various disciplines, before admission and after, as judged by faculty members, examinations, and other measurements of performance.

 For detailed information about academic standards, refer to the University Student Handbook.